Keparoo/trivia-api/README.md

 # Full Stack Trivia API Project

-This project is a trivia game where users can test their knowledge in different trivia categories: Science, Art, Geography, History, Entertainment, and Sports.
+This project is a trivia game where users can test their knowledge in different trivia categories: *Science, Art, Geography, History, Entertainment, and Sports*.
 The goal of this project was to complete a RESTful API, test suite and documentation that implements the following functionality:

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.